“Unknown insect – Jadera haematoloma” by Eugene Zelenko is licensed under CC BY-SA 3.0

 Jadera haematoloma: What You Need to Know About This Bug

 Found across the United States, the Jadera bug is easily identifiable and quite common.
-But because of this name confusion, we thought it would be a good time to dive deeper into the facts about this species, to understand a bit more.
+But because of this name confusion, we thought it would be an excellent time to dive deeper into the facts about this species to understand a bit more.
 Let’s explore together.

 First, What Do They Look Like?

-Where Can Jadera Bugs Be Found and What Do They Eat?
+Where Can Jadera Bugs Be Found, and What Do They Eat?

 The Jadera bug’s favorite food, though, is the seed of the goldenrain tree, which is why it is sometimes referred to as the goldenrain tree bug.